-For Bergman Attorneys, assisting children with special needs is a passion and a commitment– we provide counseling, advocacy, and aggressive legal representation in order to ensure every child has the opportunity to succeed.
+For BAPC, assisting children with special needs is a passion and a commitment– we provide counseling, advocacy, and aggressive legal representation in order to ensure every child has the opportunity to succeed.

 Children with special needs face unique challenges in obtaining a free and “appropriate” public education.
 The law recognizes these challenges and provides special protections to accommodate children’s special needs, individualize the educational program, ensure parent participation, and protect against discrimination.
 While laws exist to help children with special needs, learning your rights and ensuring your child obtains the necessary services often requires the help of an advocate or attorney.

 The Law — IDEA

 The Individuals with Disabilities Education Act (“IDEA”) is the most important civil rights law for children with disabilities ever passed in the United States.
 The IDEA contains provisions that provide special education services to qualifying individuals from birth up to their 22nd birthday.
 Congress enacted IDEA to provide students with disabilities the right to a free and appropriate public education (“FAPE”) in the least restrictive environment (“LRE”) through the development and implementation of an Individualized Education Program (“IEP”) setting forth goals for each eligible student.
 In order to access services and supports for your child, it is important to understand the basic principles of IDEA and the systems and procedures the law has put into place for handling assessments, eligibility determinations, placements, services, and potential disputes.

 Who Qualifies for IDEA (Eligibility)